Use SCP Command in Linux to Securely Copy Files

 How to Use Linux scp Command?

-You are highly recommended to consider the below options while working with a remote file, and before you begin using the scp command.
+It is highly recommended to consider the following options while working with a remote file, and before you begin using the scp command.

 - Use an account with at least read access (permission) to the file/files you need to copy on the source system.